How to Find Land for Tiny Houses?

 A few of the reasons to purchase land include:

-• It also allows more freedom to shape and use the land according to your personal needs.
+- It also allows more freedom to shape and use the land according to your personal needs.
+You can enhance the design around your home with the help of professional landscapers tailored to your taste, without needing approval from landlords.

 Can I choose both?